 Exercising at home can be a great option.

-Two years ago, over winter break, my husband and I spent 2 days organizing a room we had been using for storage.
+A few years ago, over winter break, my husband and I spent 2 days organizing a room we had been using for storage.

 We re-purposed the room into a “no excuses” exercise room.